 The voice threw him off, for it was not his own inner conscience.
 It was...something else.

 If you can gravely wound him, you have a chance to protect them all.

 Blake fought the desire to look around in confusion.
 But something, or someone, was trying to communicate with him.
 But who, and why?

 Puter charged forward without warning.
 Suddenly, he disappeared.
 Blake didn't think and allowed his body to move in it's own way, which at that time was to the left.
-Then Puter appeared on his left, and a panicked Blake jumped back just before Puter's claws could graze his skin.
+The man appeared on his left in a fraction of a second, and a panicked Blake jumped back just before Puter's claws could graze his skin.
 Blake swung the scythe out and around, with as much force as he could without losing his balance.
-If he blindly attacked like he did earlier, he would definitely be in trouble.
+He couldn't blindly attack the way he did earlier.
+If he did, he would be in trouble.